 - Collaboratively set clear expectations with your team on how to work together.

-- Let your team define and agree on what respect and professional working environment looks like.
+- Let your team define and agree on what respect and a professional working environment look like.

 - Identify how team members will hold each other accountable for creating a respectful environment.

 - As a team, discuss and practice what would be an appropriate way to bring up an issue.